polyaxon/polyaxon/site/docs/core/specification/index.md

 title: "Polyaxonfile Specification"
 sub_link: "specification"
 meta_title: "Polyaxonfile Specification - Polyaxon References"
-meta_description: "In order to use Polyaxon, users need to create YAML/Json polyaxonfiles.
+meta_description: "In order to use Polyaxon, users need to create YAML/Json Polyaxonfiles.
 These files use a specification to describe how experiments, experiment groups, jobs, plugins should run on Polyaxon."
 visibility: public
 status: published
 tags: